lambduhh/lambduhh.github.io/_posts/2019-09-25-polyjamoury.md

 ### Roadmap and TODOS
 Future improvements to this code could include an `auto_delete` function that automatically deletes the last Recently added playlist created before creating a new one (an action I am currently doing manually).

-# Part II Colorjamoury
-After completing this project I was excited to do more with the spotify API.
-I